NewcastleRSE/republican-translation-networks/pages/about.md

 I completed my BA, MA and PhD at the University of East Anglia in Norwich working with J.C.
 Davis and Mark Knights (now Warwick) for my thesis on the republican thinker Henry Neville (1619-1694).

 My first monograph, based on my PhD work, was published as *Henry Neville and English Republican Culture in the Seventeenth Century: Dreaming of Another Game* (Manchester: MUP, 2009).
-My most recent book looks at *The English Republican Exiles in Europe during the Restoration* (Cambridge: CUP, 2020).
+My most recent book looks at *The English Republican Exiles in Europe during the Restoration* (Cambridge: CUP, 2020 [PB 2024]).
 I am currently working on a new project on 'English Republican Ideas and Translation Networks in Early Modern Germany, c1640-1848'.

 Before joining Newcastle University as a Marie Sklodowska-Curie Fellow in December 2020, I taught at the UEA, Queen Mary and Goldsmiths (both University of London), Potsdam University and Humboldt University (Berlin) in Germany and, most recently, across the road at Northumbria University, where I was a (Senior) Lecturer from 2011 to 2015.